 The Charles Perkins Centre offers a number of research scholarships open to undergraduate, postgraduate, and PhD students.

-This year’s program has been made possible thanks to the generosity of The Nicholas Catchlove Early Career Researcher Development Fund.
+This program has been made possible thanks to the generosity of Dr Virginia Hood.

 This scholarship is unique, as no projects are specified for applicants to choose from.
 Instead, students are encouraged to develop and submit their own research project ideas in-line with the Charles Perkins Centre research strategy, mission, and goals.